Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20180916.md

 * _What did I work on?_
   * Draft development architecture
  * _What did I accomplish?_
-  * More understanding of application to be built
+   * More understanding of the application to be built

 #### Keith: